mmaka4/ParrotAiIPT-2018/Week 3 progress report.md

     * Fast processing

     It’s disadvantages:
-    * For it to work well require lot of datasets.
+    * For it to work well require lot of data.

     ### HOW TO LAYOUT AND MANAGE YOUR MACHINE LEARNING PROJECT
     And at last on weekend i have learned on how to arrange my Machine Learning project such as to structure files of my project to be cool.
 And it is as follows: